 How is the qualification assessed?

-The new “A” Level Economics Linear exam includes three exam papers at the end of the second year (June 2018), and therefore students will need to remember all two years’ work for this final exam.
+Assessment consists of three exam papers all taken at the end of the second year, and therefore students will need to remember all two years’ work for this final exam.

-Given the mathematical elements of the course, applicants will require at least a Grade 5 in GCSE Mathematics.
-If you do not achieve this grade then you will need to convince the Faculty Leader or equivalent teacher of your suitability for the course.
+Given the mathematical elements of the course, applicants will require at least a Grade 6 in GCSE Mathematics.